-The University of Tennessee College of Veterinary Medicine is currently accepting applications for the 2021 Veterinary Summer Experience Program.
+The University of Tennessee College of Veterinary Medicine will begin accepting applications for the 2024 Veterinary Summer Experience Program February 1, 2024.
 Since its establishment in 1993, this program has been successful, in large part, due to the efforts of veterinarians and school counselors who help us identify potential applicants.
 Your assistance is especially needed as we wish to recruit students from various ethnic, cultural, and social backgrounds.
 The program seeks to provide worthwhile opportunities for students interested in veterinary medicine while simultaneously generating a pool of potential veterinary students.
 To this end, the program has been designed to provide valuable educational experiences and acquaint students with all facets of our exciting profession.
 Students will shadow in local veterinary practices for five weeks and then spend one week in Knoxville as guests of the veterinary college.
 While here, they will be involved in various educational programs including lectures, laboratories, and clinical rotations.

 To apply, a student must: